kmzbrnoI/automatic-calibration/README.md

 make
 ```

-You may use [this script](https://serverfault.com/questions/61659/can-you-get-any-program-in-linux-to-print-a-stack-trace-if-it-segfaults) do debug segfaults.
+You may use [this script](https://serverfault.com/questions/61659/can-you-get-any-program-in-linux-to-print-a-stack-trace-if-it-segfaults) to debug segfaults.

 ## Connecting to WSM